InteractionDesignFoundation/handbook/guides/roles/support-engineer.md

 # Support engineer

-:::tip More your can find in internal documentation This is only basic version of the documentation.
+:::tip More you can find in internal documentation This is only a basic version of the documentation.
 [Full documentation](https://docs.information-architecture.org/workflows/support-engineer.md) contains some content that we don’t want to open-source for security reasons.
 :::

 [[toc]]

-By agreement, least one engineer is assigned the support engineer role and usually stay on it for 1-2 weeks only.
+By agreement, at least one engineer is assigned the support engineer role and usually stay on it for 1-2 weeks only.
 This role is usually assigned to developers who have just completed a large feature or some other large task who need some time to keep an eye on things and recover energy.

 ## Why do we have this role?

-The main goal is to allow other developers to focus on bigger tasks while support engineers work ongoing bug reports and help other teams to with their tasks.
+The main goal is to allow other developers to focus on bigger tasks while support engineers work ongoing bug reports and help other teams with their tasks.

 ## Your responsibilities